 Excess weight puts tremendous stress on your low back, which holds most of the body’s weight.
-If we imagine the low back as a fulcrum, lifting a 10 pound object requires a counter-force of 10 pounds.
-When we add in the 105 pounds of the average human upper torso, we see that lifting a ten pound object actually puts 1,150 pounds of pressure on the low back.
-Gaining 25 pounds adds another 250 pounds of pressure on the low back.
+If we imagine the low back as a fulcrum, lifting a 10-pound object requires a counter-force of 10 pounds.
+The more weight we carry around our torso adds significantly more pressure on the low back.

 - Fatty fish